DynGraphLab/DynMatch/README.md

 Seed to use for the random number generator.

 `--algorithm=TYPE`
-Algorithm to use.
 One of {staticblossom, dynblossom, randomwalk, neimansolomon, baswanaguptasen}

 `-eps=<double>`
 Epsilon.
 Limit search depth of random walk or augmenting path search in dynblossom to 2/eps-1.
 Config to use for the evolutionary algorithm [standard|social].

 `--dynblossom_lazy`
-Lazy approach for dynblossom, i.e. only start augmenting path searchs after x newly inserted edges on an endpoint.
+Only start augmenting path searchs after x newly inserted edges on an endpoint.

 `--dynblossom_maintain_opt`
 Maintain optimum in dynblossom.
-(Without this option the algorithm is called UNSAFE.)
+(Without this option the algorithm is called UNSAFE)

 `-measure_graph_only`
  Only measure graph construction time.